Best Blueberry Pie Filling at Home

 I think you will agree with me that a tasty fruit filling can make a huge difference.
 Whether it’s as a cake filling, pie filling, or on the side of a dessert.
 I can guarantee that this is going to be one you are going to love.
 So, observe how I make this filling.
 While the recipe is relatively standard, it’s my method that takes this filling from good to… oh wow yum…..!!

-Why make homemade fruit filling?
+Why make homemade pie filling?

 - A fruit-filling recipe is so versatile.
-Of course, it is delicious on its own but, there is so much more you can do with fruit fillings apart from using it as a filling for cakes, pies, tarts, and pastries, desserts, cheesecakes, pastry etc (more on that below)- try it over pancakes, waffles, French toasts.
+Of course, it is delicious on its own, but there is so much more you can do with fruit fillings apart from using it as a filling for cakes, pies, tarts, and pastries, desserts, cheesecakes, pastry, etc. (more on that below)- try it over pancakes, waffles, French toasts.

-- The list of ingredients is just 4 - fruit, lemon juice, sugar, cornstarch and water.
+- The list of ingredients is just 4 – fruit, lemon juice, sugar, cornstarch, and water.

 Ingredients and substitutes

-- Sugar - I prefer to use a fine grain sugar for this, so I get a nice thick syrup consistency.
+- Sugar – I prefer to use a fine-grain sugar for this, so I get a nice thick syrup consistency.
 You can also use honey or maple syrup.

 - Lemon Juice – Helps cut the sweetness and also brings out the flavor.

-Blueberry cake filling
+Step-by-step: Blueberry cake & pie filling

-- In a saucepan, over medium heat, add the blueberries, sugar, lemon juice, and half the water (¼ cup).
+- In a saucepan, over medium heat, add the blueberries, sugar, lemon juice, and half the water (1/4 cup).
 Cook on low to medium heat until all the sugar has dissolved.
 Use a vegetable masher to mash some of the fruit.

-Pro tip - Mashing will add a nice thicker consistency to the topping but make sure to leave some blueberries whole. - Combine the remaining water with cornstarch.
+Pro tip – Mashing will add a nice, thicker consistency to the topping, but make sure to leave some blueberries whole. - Combine the remaining water with cornstarch.
 Add it to the blueberries.
 Continue to cook on low heat until the filling is thick and glossy.
-When thick enough to coat the back of a wooden spoon or spatula it's ready.
+When thick enough to coat the back of a wooden spoon or spatula, it’s ready.

 Pro tip – Cornstarch can settle to the bottom of the water.
 So, you must stir it just before adding it to the saucepan. - Remove and pour into a large bowl or mason jar.
 Let cool completely or use as directed in your recipe.

-Pro tip - The filling will thicken as it cools so keep that in mind when you take it off the heat.
+Pro tip – The filling will thicken as it cools, so keep that in mind when you take it off the heat.

 Tips for success

-- This filling will stay in the fridge for a week but can be frozen in the fridge for up to 3 months.
+- This filling will stay in the fridge for a week, but can be frozen in the fridge for up to 3 months.

-- This batch would be enough cake filling for 2 x 8-inch cake layers,
+- This batch would be enough cake filling for 2 x 8-inch cake layers.

 - a tart filling for one 9-inch tart and